halleluyahadesuyi/role-playing-game-wizard-and-monsters-/README.md

-A game where monsters get to switch places as the wizard conquers, but game ends when wizard loses or all monsters have been conquered.
+A game where monsters switch places as a wizard conquers, of which the game ends when the wizard loses or all monsters have been conquered.
 The survivor is then declared the winner.